Search Results

 - Foundation Program | Reason & Rationality

 We are pleased to introduce the Reason & Rationality 2026 Convivium summer program at Princeton Theological Seminary (June 7-19) and (June 21 - July 2).
-Reason & Rationality Foundation Program - Princeton 2026 Reason & Rationality is an intensive summer program where students explore 20 major topics in philosophy, economics, and decision-making, such as whether humans have free will, why democracies succeed or falter, what makes a belief justified, and how systems (from markets to moral norms) produce unexpected outcomes.
-Our instructors are Ph.D. students or young professors from leading philosophy programs, who teach in a close mentoring model that emphasizes intellectual play and humility.
-Outside the classroom, students often continue their conversations late into the evening in lounges and common spaces.
-Some of our students go on to participate in Reason & Rationality podcasts, which you can check out on this website.
-Both sessions of the Foundation Program are held at Princeton Theological Seminary in Princeton, New Jersey.
-Students who, as of Summer 2026, are entering 9th grade through those who have just graduated from high school are eligible to apply.
-While preference will be given to those applying to the full 2-week program, students may also apply to attend a single week.
-Session 1 - Week 1: June 7 - 13, 2026 Session 1 - Week 2: June 14 - 20, 2026 Session 2 - Week 1: June 21 - 27, 2026 Session 2 - Week 2: June 27 - July 2, 2026 Hear Student Reflections: Hear Instructor Reflections: Foundation Program 2026 Sample Schedule Week One Week Two Program Schedule Tuition and Pricing The program fee of $6,900 covers all classes, activities, housing, and meals for the full two-week program ($4,600 for a single week).
+Reason & Rationality Foundation Program - Princeton 2026 Reason & Rationality's Foundation Program immerses high school students in lively, small-group discussions around twenty core topics in philosophy, economics, politics, and decision-making.
+Taught by Ph.D. students and young professors from Princeton, Harvard and other leading philosophy graduate programs, the two-week program emphasizes serious but playful intellectual conversation — testing ideas in real time, revising views with humility, and continuing discussions beyond the classroom, sometimes late into the evening.
+Some of our students go on to participate in Reason & Rationality podcasts and related projects, which you can explore on this website.
+Sample Topics : Foundation Program topics include free will and determinism; probabilistic arguments for the existence of God; the legitimacy of democratic political institutions; and and how economists and philosophers think about cost-benefit analysis, utility maximization, and their limits.
+Location : Both sessions of the Foundation Program are held at Princeton Theological Seminary in Princeton, NJ.
+Program Details: Students who, as of Summer 2026, are entering 9th grade through those who have just graduated from high school are eligible to apply.
+While preference will be given to those applying to the full 2-week session, you will also find an option to apply for a single week.
+Session 1 - Week 1: June 7 - 13, 2026 Session 1 - Week 2: June 14 - 20, 2026 Session 2 - Week 1: June 21 - 27, 2026 (single week enrollment option for S1W1 now sold out) Session 2 - Week 2: June 27 - July 2, 2026 Note: Full two-week enrollment for Session 2 remains available.
+Oral Exam Contest: Students who attend the full 2-week program are eligible to participate in an Oral Exam Contest on the second to last day of classes.
+Led by members of our Princeton-based teaching team, the Oral Exam Contest follows the same oral examination methods used in Princeton undergraduate courses.
+Participation involves a small additional tuition charge; details will be announced.
+Hear Student Reflections: Hear Instructor Reflections: Foundation Program 2026 Sample Schedule Week One Week Two Program Schedule Tuition and Pricing The program fee of $6,900 covers all classes, activities, housing, and meals for the full two-week program ($4,600 for a single week).
 A $1,000 deposit is due at the time of application, which promptly will be refunded if the application is not accepted, with the remaining balance being due within seven (7) days of acceptance.
 Reason & Rationality will refund the full deposit and any tuition payments if request is made prior to April 22, 2026.
-Program fees will increase for applications received after January 1, 2026 (was December 1, 2025).
+Program fees will increase in Spring 2026.
 If your student needs financial aid, please contact us at: info@reasonandrationality.com.
 Questions About Reason & Rationality's Vision for Conversation-Based Education?
 Check out the frequently asked questions on our website or reach out to Reason & Rationality at info@reasonandrationality.com .

 - Reason & Rationality | Educational Programs for High School Students